English Department By Laws

 For the purposes of English department governance, membership will include all tenured and probationary faculty, all term faculty, two representatives elected by the part-time faculty, and two representatives elected by the graduate students.

-All members vote on all matters, except personnel matters.
+All members vote on all matters, except personnel matters, on which only tenured and tenure-track faculty members may vote.

 Time of Meetings.
 The department shall establish a regular time and day for its meetings.